neoforged/Documentation/docs/datastorage/capabilities.md

 - `Capabilities.Fluid.BLOCK`: automation-accessible fluid inventory of a block.
 - `Capabilities.Fluid.ENTITY`: fluid inventory of an entity.
 - `Capabilities.Fluid.ITEM`: fluid inventory of an item stack.
-    - This capability specifies an `ItemAccess` context due to the way buckets hold fluids.

 `EnergyHandler` exposes an interface for handling energy containers.
 It is based on the RedstoneFlux API by TeamCoFH.
 The capabilities of type `EnergyHandler` are: